Inflectra/spira-documentation/docs/Version_Control_Integration/Integrating with TFS.md

 ## Enforcing Associations with a Custom Policy

-As described in section 5.2.4 above, you can easily associate check-ins of code in TFS with relevant SpiraTeam artifacts by adding the appropriate artifact identifier in the commit messages.
+As described in [Linking Artifacts](#linking-artifacts) above, you can easily associate check-ins of code in TFS with relevant SpiraTeam artifacts by adding the appropriate artifact identifier in the commit messages.